BianKov/iterEmb/README.md

 # iterEmb

 This is a Python package for iterative embedding of networks.
-It is based on the paper "xxxx" by xxx. @Bianka, could you complete this?
+It is based on the paper "Iterative embedding and reweighting of complex networks reveals community structure" by Bianka Kovács, Sadamori Kojaku, Gergely Palla and Santo Fortunato.

 # How to install
 ```bash